ItsAllDari/music-library-client/README.md

 <p>The back end client is for the front end to receive the routes and models for the application to run smoothly</p>

 <h3>Planning for the application</h3>
 <p>I plan to follow a step by step process in order to successfully complete the project.
 I would like to begin with the back-end API set up and then move toward the user facing front end processes.
+With the use of wireframes there was a solid understanding of how the application should look like upon completion.
 There should be models for each user to have their own songs that should be specific to them.
-The user should be able to successfully add songs, see what is inside of their collection and also delete any songs they no longer enjoy.</p>
+The user should be able to successfully add songs, see what is inside of their collection and also delete any songs they no longer enjoy.
+After successfully completing the first launch of the application, the ability to add reviews to each song was also implemented.</p>

 <h3>Wireframe</h3>
 <p>Authentication Page</p>